insular cortex grants you self awareness, empathy and social

 The hypothalamus, one of the earliest organs in LS, injected sequences of physical movements for specific behavioral responses.
 Such behaviors satisfy the objectives of the primitive emotions of pleasure, aversion, rage, satisfaction of hunger and thirst.
 As an example, stimulation of the lateral hypothalamus can induce simulated rage, including biting and attacks upon any moving object.

-The amygdala, which appeared alongside, despatches instructions to the hypothalamus.
+The amygdala, which appeared alongside, dispatches instructions to the hypothalamus.
 The organ remembers sensory signals indicating causes for fear, or anger.
 It has LTP circuits, which persist over long periods in their sensitivity to emotionally significant sensory signals.
 The amygdala reacts with jumpy emotional responses, bypassing the more elaborate pattern recognition circuits at higher levels.

 The hippocampus was added to LS as the archival system for those significant events, which impact on the pleasure, aversion, rage, hunger and thirst events encountered by the animal.
 The organ remembers geographic locations and assists in the formation of long term memories for emotionally significant events.